-Management has begun the process of developing internal procedure manuals; however formal policy and procedure manuals are not yet in place.
+The Town has begun the process of developing an internal procedures manual; however, a formal draft has yet to be completed.

 We recommend that an internal procedures manual be developed for each department.
 The document should be written in sufficient detail so that a person unfamiliar with the department's operations could complete the day-to-day critical tasks.
 Additionally, this document should be updated for any system changes.
 A master manual of all procedures should be maintained and stored in a secure, centralized location.